Juluma33/Casino/README.md

 # Casino
-This project is a simple casino-themed application built using Python to help learn and practice various Python concepts.
+This project is a casino-themed application built using Pygame.
 The project includes basic games and functionalities that simulate common casino games.
+I´m doing this because I´ve lost everything in Monopoly Poker

 ## Features
 -